Online Master's Program

 - Thesis or Project - All students complete a thesis or project as part of the degree requirements.
 Students work closely with an advisor to identify a research or project topic aligned with their interests.

 Detailed application information for our program is linked here at the Office of Graduate Admissions.
-We do require the GRE and follow the general minimum criteria established by the Graduate School which ask students to have a minimum 3.0 cumulative GPA.
+We no longer require the GRE for admission.
+ACEL follows the general minimum criteria established by the Graduate School which ask students to have a minimum 3.0 cumulative GPA.

 Tuition and Fees